aosabook/500lines/data-store/chapter.md

         return self._get(self._follow(self._tree_ref), key)
 ```

-It checks to see if we have the tree locked:
+``get()`` checks to see if we have the tree locked:
-if it is, then it cannot have changed;
+if it is, then it cannot have changed since we last refreshed it;
 but if it isn't, then we update to the most recent data on disk.
-Because we don't lock the tree,
+Because we don't lock the tree at this point,
 any subsequent read might get different data.
 This is known as a "dirty read".
 Many different processes can do dirty reads at once with no locking